US loses to Sweden on penalty kicks in earliest Women's World Cup exit ever

+The Argentinian was sentenced in July 2021 for threats and harassment of his former partners

-The United States played its best game of this Women's World Cup and it's wasn't good enough to stop the two-time reigning champions from being eliminated from the tournament.
+The United States played its best game of this Women's World Cup and it wasn't good enough to stop the two-time reigning champions from being eliminated from the tournament.

 The Americans' bid to win an unprecedented third consecutive title ended on Sunday night on penalty kicks when Lina Hurtig converted and Sweden knocked the United States out of the World Cup 5-4 after a scoreless draw.